dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 0.9019221418447483
 ```

-`HyperbandSearchCV` mirrors Scikit-Learn's API for [RandomizedSearchCV], so it
+`HyperbandSearchCV` mirrors Scikit-learn's API for [RandomizedSearchCV], so it
 has access to all the expected attributes and methods:

 ``` python